Posted: 10/12/20 | October 12th, 2020

 Not travel related, but Atomic Habits gives you a solid framework for improving yourself every single day.
 In this book, Clear discusses habit formation and reveals strategies that will teach you how forming good new habits will break the bad ones.
+It’s practical, insightful, and eye-opening.
 As he says: “If you’re having trouble changing your habits, the problem isn’t you.
 The problem is your system.”
 James is an amazing writer and person, and I was super excited to get my hands on his book when it came out!

 The Fish That Ate the Whale, by Rich Cohen

 This is the true story of Samuel Zemurray, a self-made banana seller who went from a roadside peddler to kingmaker and capitalist revolutionary.
 When Zemurray showed up in America in 1891, he was penniless.
 By the time he died 69 years later, he was one of the richest men in the world.
 It’s a fascinating story of the kind of Gilded Age capitalism that doesn’t exist anymore (for good reason) and will give you a new look at the whole sordid nature of the banana industry.